MituuZ/convo-forge/readme.md

 - Store conversations as files
 - Add context to a session with `-f/--file` flag
 - Prompts are built in the following way:
-    1. History file (including the current user prompt)
+    1. System prompt
     2. Context file
-    3. System prompt
+    3. History file
+    4. Current user prompt

 ## Installation